 Let me tell you a story...

-Do I have your attention?
-That's what good storytelling does.
-It draws you in.
-Plus, it brings drama, setbacks, heartache, and triumph that can entertain, and also be very effective in the sales process — but you probably already knew that.
-What you might not know though is WHY storytelling works so well and how telling a story in the right way, can help you convert more prospects to clients.
+Good storytelling grabs your attention, draws you in, and compels you to read more.
+What you might not know is WHY storytelling works so well, and how telling a story in the right way can help you convert more prospects to clients during your sales process.

 What makes a good book, movie, or TV show?